Mrx-dev/Mrx-dev/README.md

 ## 👨‍💻About Me
 - ☺ My name is Omar 18 years old live in Saudi arabia.
 - 🤔 Exploring new technologies and developing software solutions.
-- 🎓 Learning Programming and Ethical Hacking.
+- 🎓 Geek for programming and Ethical Hacking.
 - 🎮 Lover of Gaming & Anime.
 - ✨ My dream is to be the best programmer & Ethical Hacker.